jyothsnas/vehicleValuation-automation/README.md

-This is BDD-test-framework developed using Page object model This project contains BDD selenium Test
+This is BDD-test-framework developed using Page object model, This project contains BDD selenium Test,
 Technologies used within this project:
 Java
 Maven